 "I think you shipped me a one-way door, I ordered the “Heavy Duty Dog Door ® which is 2-way door..."

 A lot of us are visual learners so even after the above is explained, a few customers insist that we ship them the 2-way door they purchased.
 Depending on how I think the customer will react, I sometimes say, OK, you got me, we only sell one-way doors, because you see my kids are going to college and I need you to purchase 2 doors so I can double my revenue!
 SILENCE is often the result.
 Then I resume and say OF COURSE we would not sell one-way doors.
-If so, we would not still be in business after 30 years of offering these dog doors.
+If so, we would not still be in business after 30 years of offering these pet doors.
 So, we often ask them to install the door on the mounting surface to visualize how the door functions.
 It is fun and rewarding to “hear” the lightbulb turn on as the customer now understands how our unique two-way dog door operates.
-As soon as the customer understands the dog doors functionality, we often hear many wonderful comments about how ingenious the design is and then a lot of positive comments about how the door is made of such fine material and
+As soon as the customer understands the doggie doors' functionality, we often hear many wonderful comments about how ingenious the design is and then a lot of positive comments about how the door is made of such high quality material.